-The town centre should be the focus in Horley and the surrounding areas for the location of the following uses; retail, leisure and entertainment facilities, offices and local service facilities such as a library and service centres.
-Additionally, housing will be an important land use in mixed-use developments and above ground floor level as apartments in the town centre.
+The town centre should be the focus in Horley and the surrounding areas for the location of the following uses: retail, leisure and entertainment facilities, offices and local service facilities such as a library and service centres.
+Additionally, housing will be an important land use in mixed-use developments and above ground floor level as apartments in accordance with the town centre designation.
 Sites which are wholly developed for housing would not generally be acceptable except on certain selected sites which are on the periphery of the town centre.
 On these sites developments such as town houses would be acceptable as they would intensify activity yet contribute to the housing mix and meet the need for larger family homes.

-By intensifying activity in the town centre it is expected that this would produce an enhanced urban form, with a complementary mix of sustainable uses i.e. Office uses in the town centre would provide a ready market of shoppers at lunchtime.
+By intensifying activity in the town centre it is expected that this would produce an enhanced urban form and sustainable development, with a complementary mix of sustainable uses i.e. Office uses in the town centre would provide a ready market of shoppers at lunchtime.
 The existing office uses provide a healthy supply of customers which is valued and should be maintained.
 More residential uses in the town centre would provide surveillance and a customer base to help support an evening economy.
 The redevelopment of land currently used for surface parking would help to rationalise the use of the town centre and result in a more sustainable and intensively used town centre.
+(Guidance on design and sustainable development is included in the Horley Design Guide - adopted January 2006).

-There are three existing car parks in the town centre Shown on appendix 1.
-The car parks occupy a large are of land and are all on the surface.
+There are three existing car parks in the town centre shown on Appendix 1.
+The car parks occupy a large area of land and are all on the surface.
 This is a land hungry resource considering their prime locations and does not contribute to the town centre being used intensively in certain areas.
 The redevelopment of some of the car park land and increasing use on it would intensify land use in the town centre.
 The car park resource should be regarded as a whole when considering intensifying activity in the town centre.
-Should one or more of the car parks be redeveloped, resulting in a loss of parking spaces, then the lost parking spaces would need to be provided elsewhere.
+Should one or more of the car parks be redeveloped, resulting in a loss of parking spaces, alternative options for provision will need to be considered ie their relative demand and usage and potentially parking provided elsewhere.
 This could simply be achieved by converting the surface level parking to multi storey.
 However other small pockets of land could also be used.